 Other autoimmune condition

-SLE can increase your risk of developing conditions that affect your blood, such as anaemia (where your blood cannot carry enough oxygen to your body, causing dizziness and fatigue) and vasculitis (inflammation of the blood vessels).
+Lupus can increase your risk of developing conditions that affect your blood, such as anaemia (where your blood cannot carry enough oxygen to your body, causing dizziness and fatigue) and vasculitis (inflammation of the blood vessels).

-SLE can sometimes cause inflammation of the heart muscle (myocarditis) or of the membrane which surrounds it (pericarditis).
+Lupus can sometimes cause inflammation of the heart muscle (myocarditis) or of the membrane which surrounds it (pericarditis).
 Both of these conditions can cause fever and chest pain.
 Your GP will make sure that your heart is monitored in order to reduce the risk of these conditions developing.

 Pleurisy is a condition that affects the lining of tissue between your lungs and rib cage.
 It can cause sharp chest pain, fever, and shallow breathing.

-SLE increases your risk of developing pleurisy, because it can sometimes cause your immune system to attack the tissues which surround your lungs.
+Lupus increases your risk of developing pleurisy, because it can sometimes cause your immune system to attack the tissues which surround your lungs.

 Lupus and pregnancy